Georgetown advances to the College Cup with shootout win over West Virginia

 Sands’s attacking nature didn’t result in a goal on that play, but it did in the 67th minute.

-Streaking down the left side toward the screaming fans behind the West Virginia goal, Sands was fouled in the box by defender Aaron Denk Garcia, giving Georgetown a chance to tie the game.
-Polvara slotted the ball into the bottom left corner as Mountaineers goalkeeper Steven Tekesky dived to his right and Georgetown fans celebrated the tying goal.
+Streaking down the left side, Sands was fouled in the box by defender Aaron Denk Garcia, giving Georgetown a chance to equalize.
+Polvara slotted the ball into the bottom left corner as Mountaineers goalkeeper Steven Tekesky dived to his right.

 By the end of regulation and two extra-time periods, the game had to be decided by penalty kicks and Nikopolidis, a senior, stopped two of the Mountaineers’ three shots while Georgetown went 4 for 4.